maidsafe/rfcs/text/0042-launcher-api-v0.6/api/structured_data.md

 Versioned, Unversioned or Custom Structured data types can be created.
 If the size of the data being passed is greater than 100KiB, the versioned and unversioned structured data will ensure that the data is managed and stored successfully.
-But for custom tag_types it becomes the responsibility of the application to handle the size restriction.
+But for custom type_tags it becomes the responsibility of the application to handle the size restriction.